ZhenjianYang/SoraDataEx/README.md

 *Sora no Kiseki* / *Trails in the Sky* series.

 ### About the Timestamp
-The timestamp is the timestamp storded in the exe file's PE header.
+The timestamp is the timestamp stored in the exe file's PE header.
 There are many tools can check it.
 **e.g.** Drag **ed6_win.exe** to [EXE Explorer](http://www.mitec.cz/exe.html),
 then the timestamp can be found at **Header** -> **File** -> **Timestamp**.